 The hardest part of this recipe is the creation of the individual bougatsa packets.
 Correction, the hardest part is describing in the directions how to prepare the individual bougatsa packets.
 Although we have made the instructions as clear as possible, we’ve also includes photos and videos that will probably be useful.

-- 1/4 cup melted, unsalted butter (meaning, you should end up with 1/4 cup after it is melted)
+- 1/4 cup (60 grams) melted, unsalted butter (meaning you should have 1/4 cup after it is melted)

-- 1/2 cup fine ground durum wheat semolina (we like to use the Monastiri brand)
+- 1/2 cup (90 grams) fine ground durum wheat semolina (we like to use the Monastiri brand)

 - 3 large eggs

 For the assembly: